mountain/manet/README.md

-# multiplication-accumulation-network
+# manet

+"Manet" is a library for multiply-accumulative networks.

-Multiplication-accumulation networks are networks consisted by multiply–accumulate operations only, and they are activation-free and can be used as building blocks for deep neural networks.
+Multiply-accumulative networks are networks consisted by multiply–accumulate operations only, and they are activation-free and can be used as building blocks for deep neural networks.

 Multiply–accumulate operation is a generalization of the perceptron and the linear neuron.
 But surprisingly,